codurance/site/_posts/2017-10-27-conventional-interfaces.md

 `sumOddSquares`:

-1. The enumeration is partially implemented by the `Leaf` pattern match, and partially by the double recursion, tree-like, in the `Node` pattern match.
+1. The *enumeration* is partially implemented by the `Leaf` pattern match, and partially by the double recursion, tree-like, in the `Node` pattern match.
-2. The filtering is mixed with the mapping in the `odd` case in the `Leaf` pattern match.
+2. The *filtering* is mixed with the mapping in the `odd` case in the `Leaf` pattern match.
-3. The folding or reduction is partially implemented by the `+` that joins the double recursion in the `Node` pattern match, and partially by the `otherwise` case in the `Leaf` pattern match.
+3. The *folding* or reduction is partially implemented by the `+` that joins the double recursion in the `Node` pattern match, and partially by the `otherwise` case in the `Leaf` pattern match.

 Each pattern matching is mixing several concerns, increasing the complexity of the implementation and hiding the signal-flow structure of the computation.

 `evenFibs`:

-1. The enumeration is partially implemented by the `k > n` case and party by the `next` expression.
+1. The *enumeration* is partially implemented by the `k > n` case and party by the `next` expression.
-2. The mapping, although extracted to the `f` expression, is mixed with the `even` filtering in the `otherwise` case.
+2. The *mapping*, although extracted to the `f` expression, is mixed with the `even` filtering in the `otherwise` case.
-3. The folding or reduction is partially implemented by the `:` constructor, and partially by the `[]` in the `k > n` case.
+3. The *folding* or reduction is partially implemented by `:`, the list constructor, and partially by the `[ ]`, empty list, in the `k > n` case.

 As in `sumOddSquares`, each pattern matching in `evenFibs` is mixing different concerns, failing to exhibit the signal-flow structure of the computation.

-Let's refactor the previous two functions, by composing the combinators, to expose the [hiden similiarities](#similarities)
+Let's refactor both functions following the steps defined previously, so that we can expose the [hidden similiarities](#similarities) and the signal-flow structure.

 It is worth noting that `.` is the operator for function composition in Haskell.

-`sumOddSquares`
+`sumOddSquares`:

+1. *Enumerates* the leaves of the input tree.
+2. *Filters* out the leaves that contain even numbers.
+3. *Maps* the remaining leaves squaring each one.
+4. *Folds* (or reduces) the mapped leaves using `+`, starting at 0.

 ```
 sumOddSquares :: (Integral a) => BinaryTree a -> a